corrode/corrode.github.io/content/blog/immutability/index.md

 we want to get the word count later.
 As a result , `emails` and `total_word_count` are now tightly coupled.
 We might refactor the code and forget to update the `total_word_count` field, leading to bugs.

+{% info() %}

+In a real-world scenario, we would probably have a `Message` struct of some sort, which encapsulates the email's content and metadata, but for the sake of the argument, I've omitted it here.

+{% end %}

 In functional programming paradigms or in languages that emphasize immutability, such issues are less prevalent.
 For example,